What Families Need to Know About the PSAT

 Juniors have plenty to worry about in their junior year.
 Don’t let this exam be one of those things.

 While a really high score may earn a scholarship, the reality is the number of students receiving National Merit scholarships is incredibly small.
-Of the 1.6 million high school juniors who take the test, about 7,500 will be finalists and be awarded a National Merit scholarship of $2,500 a year.
+Of the 1.5 million high school juniors who take the test, about 7,500 will be finalists and be awarded a National Merit scholarship of $2,500 a year.

-A better source of merit aid is from the colleges themselves.
-In addition to merit aid colleges award for academics, some schools award money to National Merit finalists and semifinalists as well.
-But to be clear, you don’t need to be a National Merit finalist to receive merit scholarships from colleges.
-If you are a finalist or semifinalist, be sure to seek out those colleges that award extra for that status.
-(A sample of those colleges can be found here.)
+But to be clear, you don’t need to be a National Merit Finalist to receive merit scholarships from colleges.
+If you are a Finalist or Semifinalist, be sure to seek out those colleges that award extra for that status.
+(Page 3 of this document lists colleges who are expected to offer merit scholarships to Finalists in 2023.)

-If you want your student to “practice” for the SAT, have them take the SAT itself.
 A student can sit for the exam freshman or sophomore year (or even younger–7th/8th grade) and experience the real questions, the real time frames, the real atmosphere, and you can choose not to report those scores to any schools.

 Want to know more about the ACT/SAT?

-Always a hot topic with our families, we often discuss ideas for tackling these exams in our educational path programming.
+Always a hot topic with our families, we often discuss ideas for tackling these exams in our educational path programming–especially our ACT/SAT/PSAT: The Ultimate Family Planning Guide webinar.
 In addition, our ACT/SAT Information webpage has tons of helpful links and dates to help you plan for a successful college entrance exam experience for your student.
-Finally, those families looking for outside tutoring help can take a peek at our Friends of At The Core webpage.